 As can be expected though, Dreyfus is not convinced that these Searlean objections really capture the gist of his critique.
-Raging from knowledge engineering to Searle's mental capacities as trapped "in the head" (Dreyfus, 1991, 291), the traditional idea that the mind assigns meaning to brute facts encountered in a world of objects still mightily holds sway.
+Raging from knowledge engineering to Searle's mental capacities as trapped "in the head" (Dreyfus, 1991,

+291), the traditional idea that the mind assigns meaning to brute facts encountered in a world of objects still mightily holds sway.
 On Dreyfus's account, the capacities and skills which make up the background are bodily embedded rather than just mentally had (2000, 325).
-For Dreyfus, the point is not that Searle is not attempting to practice phenomenology, never mind of the Husserlian kind.
-Even if it is true that Dreyfus's account of Searle as Husserlian is misleading.
+On closer inspection, the point is not that Searle is not attempting to practice phenomenology, never mind of the Husserlian kind, for even if Dreyfus's characterization of Searle as Husserlian turns out to be misleading.
 Searle would nonetheless be engaging in bad phenomenology (Dreyfus 2000, 327).
-Dreyfus has it that Searle's naturalistic outlook of philosophy-which is clearly dismissive of phenomenology for its overt anti-naturalism) has purchase on his idea that the question as to how the brain processes acoustic blasts coming out of people's mouths must be answered.
-On Dreyfus's view, Searle unjustifiably assumes that human agents somehow experience meaningless noises that are later transformed into the experience of speech acts by mental meaning assignment, that is, Searle adopts the view that human agents first and foremost encounter meaningless facts needing a sort of interpretative supplement on behalf of the agent.
-Thus Searle is engaging in bad phenomenology due to his assumption of a meaningless stance of experience about whose existence and interaction with the higher sphere of propositional knowledge Searle still owes us an explanation.
-Dreyfus then seems to be arguing, with clear Heideggerian overtones, that meaningfulness comes first ('das Bedeutsame ist das primäre,' GA 56/57, 73), that is, the background cannot be wholly bereft of Bedeutsamkeit.
-On the contrary, the background is bedeutsam in its entirety.[11]
+Dreyfus has it that Searle's naturalistic outlook of philosophy-which is clearly dismissive of phenomenology for its overt anti-naturalism has purchase on some rather strange questions arising from his approach.
+For instance, the question as to how the brain processes acoustic blasts coming out of people's mouths and transforms them into meaningful expressions.
+On Dreyfus's view, Searle unjustifiably assumes that human agents somehow experience meaningless noises that are later transformed into the experience of speech acts by mental meaning assignment.
+Searle would thus adopt the view that human agents first and foremost encounter meaningless facts needing a sort of interpretative supplement on behalf of the agent.
+Thus Searle would be engaging in bad phenomenology due to his assumption of a meaningless stance of experience about whose existence and interaction with the higher sphere of propositional knowledge he still owes us an explanation.
+Dreyfus argues, with clear Heideggerian overtones, that meaningfulness comes first ('das Bedeutsame ist das primäre,' GA 56/57, 73), that is, the background cannot be wholly bereft of Bedeutsamkeit.
+On the contrary, the background is bedeutsam in its entirety.12